AndreyGates/Musical-Genre-Classification/README.md

 https://user-images.githubusercontent.com/56700300/208972069-a08ff02d-2e24-43e1-9e84-9eb6538f99b0.mp4

-Three Models for Musical Genre Classification are discussed, one CNN model and two CRNN models.
-This project is based on Pytorch. <a href="https://github.com/XiplusChenyu/Musical-Genre-Classification/blob/master/music_genre_classification.pdf">Project report here.</a>

 ## Get Start:
 ### Audio Files
 - We use enhanced GTZAN Dataset, which contains 72 full songs and 1000 30s audio tracks.